jasoncd31/jasoncd31/README.md

 Fragment is my undergraduate senior capstone project.
 It was made in collaboration with LMU's Animation department.
 It was a lot of fun to make and you can check it out [here](https://github.com/jasoncd31/Fragment-Game)!

+### Freeway Farmers

+A fun final for my Adv.
+Animation Class where we learned how to use Unreal Engine 5.
+It was inspirted by another game but I'll let you guess which one.
+Check it out [here](https://github.com/jasoncd31/Freeway-Farmers)!

 ***
 ## 📈 GitHub Stats